bcgov/ols-geocoder/product-vision.md

 - how close is the nearest school, firehall, hospital, or swimming pool?
 - are there any medical lab test facilities within three kilometres of a given medical drop-in clinic?

 Reverse geocoding finds the nearest address to a given point.
-Address cleaning and standardization allow you to deduplicate your data and link data records that have no key fields in common.
+Address cleaning and standardization allow you to improve address quality, remove duplicates, and link client records that have no explicit fields in common.

 #### History at the Province of British Columbia